Tensor-train methods for sequential state and parameter learning in state-space models: Introduction

-Assuming the parameter $\bth$ is known, the classical filtering problem aims to estimate the current state $(\bX_t | \bTh = \bth, \bY_{1:t} = \by{}_{1:t})$ conditioned on the data available up to $t$.
+Assuming the parameter $\bth$ is known, the classical filtering problem aims to estimate the distribution of the current state conditioned on the data available up to $t$, i.e., $(\bX_t | \bTh = \bth, \bY_{1:t} = \by{}_{1:t})$.
 For linear models with Gaussian noises, the filtering density yields a closed-form solution given by the classical Kalman filter \citep{kalman1960new}.
-The Kalman filter sequentially updates the mean and covariance of the Gaussian filtering density using a Kalman gain matrix when new observations become available.
-The extended Kalman filter and its variants \citep{anderson2012optimal, einicke1999robust} generalize the Kalman filter to nonlinear models by linearizing state transition processes.
-The ensemble Kalman filter \citep{evensen2003ensemble} bypasses the linearization but adopts Gaussian assumptions to approximate the Kalman gain matrix using Monte Carlo sampling.
-This makes the ensemble Kalman filter flexible to implement and robust with respect to dimensionality.
-However, the linearization and Gaussian assumptions used by extended and ensemble Kalman filters introduce unavoidable approximation errors to the resulting filtering density, which makes them only suitable for tracking the states.
+The extended Kalman filter \citep{anderson2012optimal, einicke1999robust} and the ensemble Kalman filter \citep{evensen2003ensemble} generalize the Kalman filter to nonlinear problems.
+These generalizations utilize linearization and Monte Carlo sampling to create Gaussian approximations and sample-based approximations of posterior densities.
+As a result, these methods are flexible to implement and often robust with respect to dimensionality.
+However, the Gaussian assumption used by various Kalman filters introduces unavoidable approximation errors to the resulting filtering density, which makes them only suitable for tracking the states for nonlinear problems.

-Sequential Monte Carlo (SMC) methods are widely used to fully characterize the sequentially updated filtering density \eqref{eq:filtering_prob} in general nonlinear problems.
-In the simplest form, the bootstrap filter \citep{gordon1993novel} sequentially updates a set of weighted state samples using the state transition process, and reweighs the samples using the likelihood function once new data are collected.
-One major problem of the bootstrap filter is that the weights tend to degenerate over time, known as particle degeneracy \citep{doucet2009tutorial, snyder2008obstacles,liu2001theoretical, pitt1999filtering}.
-To mitigate particle degeneracy, the auxiliary particle filter \citep{pitt1999filtering, pitt2001auxiliary} and various advanced resampling techniques such as residual resampling \citep{carpenter1999improved}, systematic resampling \citep{kitagawa1996monte} and resample-move \citep{gilks2001following} are developed.
+Beyond the Gaussian form, sequential Monte Carlo (SMC) methods recursively maintain a set of weighted particles to fully characterize the filtering density \eqref{eq:filtering_prob} for nonlinear problems.
+In the simplest form, the bootstrap filter \citep{gordon1993novel} updates weighted particles using the state transition process and reweighs them using the likelihood function with newly collected data.
+It is well-known that the weights of the bootstrap filter tend to degenerate over time, a phenomenon commonly referred to as the particle degeneracy \citep{doucet2009tutorial, snyder2008obstacles,liu2001theoretical, pitt1999filtering}.
+To mitigate the particle degeneracy, the auxiliary particle filter \citep{pitt1999filtering, pitt2001auxiliary} and various advanced resampling techniques such as residual resampling \citep{carpenter1999improved}, systematic resampling \citep{kitagawa1996monte}, and resample-move \citep{gilks2001following} have been developed.
 See \cite{del2012adaptive,doucet2009tutorial,reich2015probabilistic} and \cite{maskell2002tutorial} for comprehensive reviews of these techniques.